Skip to main content

 Carbon monoxide detectors are extremely important home safety tools.
-They can save your life by telling you when dangerous levels of toxic gas are in your environment.
+They can save your life by telling you when dangerous levels of toxic gas are in your environment, such as a carbon monoxide leak.
 But you might have questions about what to do when your carbon monoxide detector goes off.

 It's important to have a plan to keep you and your family safe.
 You likely already have an action plan in the event your smoke detector goes off; having a plan in case your carbon monoxide detector senses unsafe chemicals in your air is just as important.